mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 Address ID:

 : A 8-bit identifier for the address to remove.
-An endpoint receiving a frame for an address that was inexistent or already removed MUST ignore the frame.
+An endpoint receiving a frame for an address that was nonexistent or already removed MUST ignore the frame.

 # Security Considerations